google/dawn/docs/building.md

 `ninja-executable=<dawn parent directory>\dawn\third_party\ninja\ninja.exe`.
 The .sln file will be created in the output directory specified.

+For CMake builds, you can enable installation with the `DAWN_ENABLE_INSTALL` option and use `find_package(Dawn)` in your CMake project to discover Dawn and link with the `dawn::webgpu_dawn` target.
+Please see [Quickstart with CMake](./quickstart-cmake.md) for step-by-step instructions.

 ### Fuzzers on MacOS
 If you are attempting fuzz, using `TINT_BUILD_FUZZERS=ON`, the version of llvm in the XCode SDK does not have the needed libfuzzer functionality included.